 Given France’s geographic position at the heart of Western Europe, it is a transit area for the main illegal substances (cannabis, cocaine, heroin and synthetic drugs) produced worldwide.
 This is also the case due to its overseas departments on the American continent (Guadeloupe, Martinique and French Guiana) close to the major cocaine production and transit zones (Colombia, Venezuela).

 Cannabis resin smoked in France comes from Morocco and usually transits through Spain while herbal cannabis comes mainly from Spain, Belgium and Netherland.
 New trafficking routes emerges, through Lybia for cannabis resin and from Albania for herbal cannabis.

 The cocaine used in France mainly comes from Colombia.
 It mainly passes through the south via Spain and the north via the Netherlands (Rotterdam) and Belgium (Antwerp).
 Over the past few years, cocaine, transiting through Venezuela then via the French West Indies, has been entering the European continent through the port of Le Havre.
-There has also been a major increase in air trafficking by mules between Guiana and mainland France in the past two years.
+There has also been a major increase in air trafficking by mules between Guiana and mainland France.

 National drug law offences (main drugs linked to offences; distinguishing between possession/use, trafficking, cultivation/production)

 In 2017, the total number of persons accused of narcotic use in France is about 164,000 against less than 160,000 in 2016.
 In 2017, 8 out of 10 people accused of a drug-related offence corresponded to simple use.
 The number of people implicated in trafficking offences (14,570), and user-dealers (17,700), increased by 7% compared to 2016.
 In 2010, 90% concerned simple cannabis use, 5% heroin use and 3% cocaine use.